gamag/xmunch/README.md

 # use # for comments.

 # Output syntax: W [stem-affix-separator] A [affix-affix-separator] A
-# [virtual/forbidden marker] this is always required and indicates, how the
+# [virtual stem/needs affix marker] this is always required and indicates, how the
 # output file should be formatted.
 It will always have one word per line, and,
 # following the definition below, as stem will be separated form its affix marks
 # by a / different affix marks will be separated by a , and virtual stems
-# (forbidden words) will be on a single line followed by !  so for example
+# will be marked using '!'  so for example
 # 'house/n,p'
 W/A,A!
 # For compatibility with de_DE.aff on my system, you would need
-# W/AAd
+# W/AAh

 # The for the affix definition syntax, you have to think the other way around as
 # when writing a .aff file.
 Think in terms of affixes which are are stripped from